jeweljohnsonj/jeweljohnson.github.io/README.md

 The webiste was made using the [`distill`](https://rstudio.github.io/distill/) package in [R](https://www.r-project.org) and is hosted in `GitHub`.

 Update (20-May-2022): I have migrated my blog from `{distill}` to `{quarto}`.
 You can find the new link for the blog [here](https://one-carat-blog.netlify.app/).
-Therefore, from hereon, all the new contents will only be available on the new blog.
+Therefore, from here on, all new contents will only be available on the new blog.